daroshchanka/playwright-groovy-starter/README.md

 - `src/main/../core`  - project-agnostic code, common for any product/project to be automated
-- `src/main/../project`  - project-specific base code, including objects and utils for the particular project ( pageobjects for web, services for api, utils, datagenerators, etc.)
+- `src/main/../project`  - project-specific base code, including objects and utils for the particular project ( page-objects for web, services for api, utils, data-generators, etc.)
 - `src/test/` - project tests, grouped by directories, components, etc. also test config definition is there (base urls, etc.)